WELCOME! Find what you need

 This page is from the multiplication organizer set.

-The shaped multiplication and shaped division organizers use shapes and colors to help students remember the sequence of steps.
+The shaped multiplication and division organizers use shapes and colors to walk students through each step and help them remember the sequence.

 The organizers look like this for multiplication: